kmyim/scikit-dimension/experiments/usage.md

 # Experiment procedures

-Store experiment parameters as a `expt_name.json` file in `/expt_params`.
-Execute
+Prescribe experiment parameters with  `/expt_params/expt_name.json`.
+To run experiment, execute

     python expt.py expt_name.json

-To run experiment.
-Output datafile in `/results` directory.
+Output datafile in `/results/expt_name.json` contains estimated dimensions.

 ## Datasets
 Should use the same dataset for all classifiers (exceptions?).
 They are listed in `datasets.json`.